 Who Should Attend

-This course is designed for physicians who are actively involved in the medical care of people with HIV infection, specifically those who:
+This course is designed for physicians who are actively involved in the medical care of people with HIV infection and:

 - have a solid, working knowledge of HIV disease management